kyma-project/busola/kyma/README.md

 ## Usage

-To prepare final configuration for busola run:
+To prepare the final configuration for Busola, run:
 ```bash
 make prepare-all-configuration
 ```

-This target fetches and copies configuration file to **temp** directory.
+This target fetches and copies the configuration file to the `temp` directory.
-Then all the files are merged and moved to final **build** directory.
+Then, all the files are merged and moved to the final `build` directory.